todaypurpose/blog/content/posts/time-money-health.md

 Find something you like to do **regularly** (at least 2 times a week).
 There are so many great sports you can do out there.
 You don't have to stick to one, I personally like trying a sport every 3 years and it gives me new opportunities to experience new things in different places.
 Doing a sport regularly will  also prepare you better for the future, you'll likely follow in activities with friends or even your (grand) kids.

 You'll feel great most of your days.
+And there are many [reasons why you should have big muscles](/posts/bug-muscles/)

 ### Sleep well
 We spend 1/3 of our life in bed.
 There is undeniable evidence that sleeping well is beneficial for all aspects of our life.
 We think more sharply, we feel better, we're in a better mood, it also makes [you live longer](https://youtu.be/jhKZIq3SlYE?t=4202).
 Aren't you feeling wonderful after a great night of sleep?
 Invest in a ~~good~~ great mattress.